-I have used snares in a professional capacity ever since starting to work as a pest controller at age fourteen and later trained as a game keeper and deer staler where I used snares even more and now I train a new generation of game keepers to use snares too.
-The difference between my regular use of snares and improvising them in a survival situation though is that my snares are all made of wire, in a survival situation they might have to be improvised from shoe laces, paracord, natural fibres or whatever else you can find, the 1/2 mm thick steel of the wilderness survival card will bite into a slice through these fibres rendering your snare useless.
-A snare collar is useful when you are using wire snares as wire is impossible to knot so these collars allow you to lock the snare securely onto a peg or anchor securing the snare to the ground without the need for knots.
-In a survival situation your snare material will probably allow you to knot it so these collars might not be as useful as they first appear.
-However they can be improvised as little spinners and combined with your hooks for catching fish.
+I have used snares in a professional capacity ever since starting to work as a pest controller at age fourteen and later trained as a gamekeeper and deer staler where I used snares even more and now I train a new generation of gamekeepers to use snares too.
+The difference between my regular use of snares and improvising them in a survival situation though is that my snares are all made of wire, in a survival situation they might have to be improvised from shoelaces, paracord, natural fibers or whatever else you can find, the 1/2 mm thick steel of the wilderness survival card will bite into a slice through these fibers rendering your snare useless.
+A snare collar is useful when you are using wire snares as the wire is impossible to knot so these collars allow you to lock the snare securely onto a peg or anchor securing the snare to the ground without the need for knots.
+In a survival situation, your snare material will probably allow you to knot it so these collars might not be as useful as they first appear.
+However, they can be improvised as little spinners and combined with your hooks for catching fish.
 Spinners are a great way of luring fish if you don’t have natural bait.
-Even with natural bait they are the perfect way to catch larger predatory fish which wouldn’t normally show any interest in the kind of bait you could easily find.
+Even with natural bait, they are the perfect way to catch larger predatory fish which wouldn’t normally show any interest in the kind of bait you could easily find.

 Although I am keen on the hooks and there is no doubt that they will work, they are flat rather than round steel which means they will be weaker, also the flat eyes of the hooks and needles are quite sharp and may cut through your thread or line if you aren’t careful.